-Best Swimming Ponds and Lakes for Connecticut Kids
+10 Best Ponds and Swimming Lakes for Connecticut Kids

-Connecticut is home to great water parks and more than 20 beaches, but some families are partial to the many ponds, lakes, and freshwater areas—some 3,000 across the state—where kids can swim in calm waters.
-Here are our recommendations for swimming ponds and lakes in Connecticut where families can cool off and enjoy beautiful vistas.
-For more aquatic adventures, be sure to check out our Beaches and Water Fun Guide.
+Connecticut is home to great water parks and gorgeous beaches, but some families are partial to the many ponds, lakes, and freshwater areas—some 3,000 across the state—where kids can swim in calm waters.
+Here are our recommendations for swimming lakes and ponds in Connecticut where families can cool off and enjoy beautiful vistas.

 1. Bantam Lake — Morris

 The only beach open to the public on Bantam Lake, Sandy Beach offers a shaded picnic area, concession stand, and lifeguards during summer hours.
 Extend your time in the picturesque Litchfield area by camping here, or enjoy water sports, boating, and fishing.
 An entrance fee applies.
-The 2021 season is from May 29 to August 29.
-Season passes are available for frequent visitors.
+The season typically runs from June through August and season passes are available for frequent visitors.

 2. Candlewood Lake — Danbury location